 Stop down to f/2 and the center through mid-frame turns razor sharp.
 Stop down to f/2.8 and the extreme full frame corners do the same.

 In addition to our standard lab tests, I like to share some real world examples.
 The images below are 100% resolution crops from images captured in RAW format using a Canon EOS 5Ds R. The images were processed in DPP using the Standard Picture Style with sharpness set to "1" (very low).
-Note that even modestly-high sharpness settings are destructive to image details and hide the true characteristics of a lens (and all cameras are set to oversharpen results at their default settings).
+Note that images from most cameras require some level of sharpening but too-high sharpness settings are destructive to image details and hide the deficiencies of a lens (and all cameras are set to oversharpen results at their default settings).
 These examples are from the center of the frame.

 Find the sharpest area in each sample to find the center of the plane of sharp focus.
 The results at f/1.4 are nice, especially considering the low amount of sharpening applied (try adding you own sharpening routine to these) and the f/2 results are excellent.